 Histoplasmosis Facts (Respiratory Disease)

-Humans are susceptible to the airborne Histoplasmosis infection when they are exposed to the fungus Histoplasma capsulatum, most commonly found in bird and bat droppings (guano).
+The airborne histoplasmosis infection is passed to humans when they are exposed to the fungus Histoplasma capsulatum, most commonly found in bird and bat droppings (guano).
 The infection is most commonly found in workers who were exposed to airborne fungus spores without proper protection in cleaning and demolition projects.
 The fungus can also permeate soil contaminated by bird or bat droppings.
 An extremely serious and potentially fatal respiratory disease, proper protection during dropping cleanup is absolutely essential.

 Farmers, landscapers, roofers, and workers who clean droppings from building and property surfaces are most at risk.
 The fungus is especially common in large piles of feces, which can quickly accumulate with large quantities or birds or bats as well as pile up over time.
 The Histoplasma capsulatum fungus thrives in the damp droppings and soil, then once the droppings dry out, the fungus spores become airborne when contaminated material is disrupted.

 Warehouses, chicken and pigeon coops, poultry barns, barns, parks, HVAC plants, stations, and any other damp areas are especially at risk.
 Ghost towns, mines, and other areas can easily contain the dangerous spores, even if birds or bats have not been present in years.
 Histoplasmosis can only be caught through direct contact with the fungus spores; it is not passes from person to person.
 However, if multiple people are exposed to the same source (breathing in contaminated air), many may be sickened.